UniMath/agda-unimath/src/lists/flattening-free-magmas-lists.lagda.md

 [free magma on `X`](trees.free-magmas-on-types.md), to `list-Wild-Monoid X`, the [free wild monoid on `X`](lists.universal-property-lists-wild-monoids.md), that can be thought of as forgetting the tree structure and remembering the order leaves are read off in.
-This map is initial among magma maps from `labeled-full-binary-tree-Magma X` to
+This map is universal among magma maps from `labeled-full-binary-tree-Magma X` to
 [wild monoids](structured-types.wild-monoids.md).